roseinapuddle/swift-classVSstruct-reading-swift-intro-000/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+fred.homePlanet will not because it is a "let" constant

 ### Question 2

 Can you fix the class definition above so that it _does_ work?

+change "let" to "var"

 ### Question 3